-A “DUI on drugs” can mean that you were driving under the influence of illegal drugs such as:
+A “DWI on drugs” can mean that you were driving under the influence of illegal drugs such as:

-Doctor’s orders are no defense to DUI charges.
+Doctor’s orders are no defense to DWI charges.

 A 2010 survey by the Substance Abuse and Mental Health Services Administration (SAMHSA) found that roughly 10 million Americans drove under the influence of illegal drugs in the previous year.

 In 2009, over 18% of fatally injured drivers tested positive for at least one drug (Source: NHTSA).

 Another NHTSA survey found that 1 in 5 motorists killed in car crashes in 2009 tested positive for drugs – either illegal or legal, prescription medication.

 So it’s a big deal – and it can really hurt people, including you.

 However, that’s not the case with drugs.
 They can’t be measured with BAC like alcohol can because they move through your body and affect it differently.

 The psychoactive component of marijuana (THC) is detectable in a person’s urine or bloodstream for up to 4 or 5 weeks after use and there is no way to conclusively detect actual impairment at a particular time.
 Cocaine, on the other hand, typically leaves the body after just a day or two.
 NHTSA admitted in a letter to Congress that current knowledge about drugs other than alcohol is “insufficient to allow the identification of dosage limits that are related to elevated crash risk.”

 Some states use “Drug Recognition Experts” (DREs), highly trained police officers who follow specific guidelines to determine drug impairment in drivers.